AnyBody/gm-foot/README.rst

 #############################

 This is the Glasgow-Maastricht (GM) Foot Model updated to work with with the TLEM 2.1 lower extremity model.

+.. note:: The model updated 14th Dec.
+2020 to also include MoCap support.

 The model was developed by AnyBody Technology developed in corporation with Glasgow Caledonian University and University of Maastricht inside the `AFootprint EU project <http://www.afootprint.eu/>`_ .